-Use of Title IV-E funds for the maintenance needs of children who have been screened and found eligible for Title IV-E may vary over the course of a foster care episode.
+Use of title IV-E funds for the maintenance needs of children who have been screened and found eligible for title IV-E may vary over the course of a foster care episode.
 A child may lose and regain eligibility for payments on a frequent basis depending on the specific changes which might occur in the child's situation.
-Ineligibility for payments may not permanently deprive the child of future Title IV-E payments during the current foster care episode.
+Ineligibility for payments may not permanently deprive the child of future title IV-E payments during the current foster care episode.

-Certain conditions that render a previously Title IV-E eligible child as ineligible for payments may be corrected.
-For example, placement requirements have been met.
+Certain conditions that render a previously title IV-E eligible child as ineligible for payments may be corrected.
+For example, placement requirements have been met (i.e. child in Independent Living arrangement returning to a regular approved foster home, child returning to placement after an unsuccessful trial home visit).

-The Benefit Programs Specialist shall advise the Family Services Specialist and any required agency fiscal staff of the eligibility for payments status and the duration of any periods for which Title IV-E funds cannot be used by completing Title IV-E Foster Care Notice of Action (Form # 032-04-0079-02).
-This NOA form should be completed for an increase/decrease in payment, suspension or reinstatement of the maintenance payment, and termination due to the child's ineligibility for Title IV-E.
+The Benefit Programs Specialist shall advise the Family Services Specialist and any required agency fiscal staff of the eligibility for payments status and the duration of any periods for which title IV-E funds cannot be used by completing Title IV-E Foster Care Notice of Action (Form # 032-04-0079-02).
+This NOA form should be completed for an increase/decrease in payment, suspension or reinstatement of the maintenance payment, and termination due to the child's ineligibility for title IV-E.